 Whole Wheat Pasta

-This pasta recipe is really my one and only.
+This whole wheat pasta recipe is really my one and only.
 In fact, any time I make pasta, it’s this recipe.
 From there, I can doctor it up as I desire.
 I usually find myself adding black pepper but you can really play with the flavors.
 However, this pasta is great as is, just the simple whole wheat pasta has a nice flavor.
 You can also try your hand at a Semolina (vegan) version or a gluten-free version as well.

 Add-ins: This recipe serves as a great base.
 However, I love to add fresh herbs into the pasta, a hefty scoop of black pepper, or even cooked spinach.